beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Mostly, bronchitis is caused by viruses.
+Bronchitis is usually caused by viruses, such as cold viruses or influenza virus.
 These can be spread through the air when someone coughs.

 You can also catch viruses if you touch a surface with virus on it (for example, a doorknob) and then touch your eyes, nose or mouth.